Is Parking Services is self-supporting?

 Payments for parking citations may be mailed to the MTSU Business Office, Murfreesboro, TN 37132.
 Do not mail cash; mail check or money order only.
 To insure proper credit, your M number must be on your check or money order.

-Any payments, including cash payments, may be made at the MTSU Business Office located in the Cope Administration Building during regular business hours.
+Any payments, including cash payments, may be made at the MTSU Business Office located in the Student Services and Admissions Center during regular business hours.

 Students can also make a payment via pipeline.
 Logon to your Pipeline account and go to Raidernet.
 Under Raidernet go to Student Tab and Student Account.
 You will want to pay current term account.